| Copyright | (c) 2019-2023 Dakotah Lambert |

 AT&T FSM format.
 Generally there will be up to three text files,

-the contents of which can be merged via embedSymbolsATT
+the contents of which can be merged via embedSymbolsATT.
+When

 the resulting files.